Italian cuisine: Pizza

 Pizza, consisting of a usually round, flat base of leavened wheat-based dough topped with tomatoes, cheese, and often various other ingredients (such as anchovies, mushrooms, onions, olives, meats, and more), which is then baked at a high temperature, traditionally in a wood-fired oven, is the best known and most consumed Italian food in the world.

 In 2009, upon Italy's request, Neapolitan pizza was registered with the European Union as a traditional speciality guaranteed dish, and in 2017 the art of its making was included on UNESCO's list of intangible cultural heritage.
 Up to 20% of the flour in the traditional pizza crust can be strong Manitoba flour, which was introduced to Italy from Canada as part of the Marshall Plan after World War II.
 In Italy it is consumed as a single dish (pizza al piatto) or as a snack, even on the go (pizza al taglio).
 In the various regions, dishes similar to pizza are the various types of focaccia, such as piadina, crescia or sfincione.

 Regional cuisines

 Each area has its own specialties, primarily at a regional level, but also at the provincial level.
-The differences can come from a bordering country (such as France, Austria or Slovenia), whether a region is close to the sea or the mountains, and economics.
+The differences can come from a bordering country, whether a region is close to the sea or the mountains, and economics.
 Italian cuisine is also seasonal with priority placed on the use of fresh produce.